Raglaim/I2CS_Ex1/README.md

 * `calctrianglearea` - Calculates the area of a triangle using its height and base length.

 * `calctrapezoidarea` - Calculates the area of a trapezoid using its height and the lengths of its two bases.

+* `getxpower` - This function extracts the power of x from an algebraic term string.